IonutZbir/Universita/Secondo Anno/Algoritmi/Appunti/Fibonacci.md

 fibonacci4(intero n) -> intero
     a = 1
     b = 2
-    for i = 3 to n dello
+    for i = 3 to n do
         c = a + b
         a = b
         b = c